Childhood, Youth and Education Studies BA (Hons)

 Course overview

-• Our course offers you a flexible learning experience where you will have the opportunity to develop the knowledge, skills and experience needed to pursue a particular area of work with children and young people you are most passionate about.
+• Our course offers you a flexible learning experience where you will have the opportunity to develop the knowledge, skills and experience needed to pursue a particular area of work you are most passionate about.

-• You will have the opportunity to explore important areas of educational practice, formal and informal, through both in-class learning and practical work experience2.
+• You will have the opportunity to explore important areas of educational practice, formal and informal, through in-class learning and practical work experience2.

 A star in the centre of a rosette.